 1. Adjusting Our Processes

 a.
 Project Selection – Restructure our project selection process:

-- Align the project selection criteria used for our capital program with Moving Dutchess Forward’s goals: prioritize projects that improve safety, reliability, and access; pursue transformative investments; focus investment in established centers; and incorporate a complete streets perspective.
+- Align our project selection criteria for our capital program with Moving Dutchess Forward’s goals: prioritize projects that improve safety, reliability, and access; pursue transformative investments; focus investment in established centers; and incorporate a complete streets perspective.

 - Provide additional priority for projects that improve access (especially for walking, bicycling, and riding transit) to basic needs destinations, improve safety at high-crash locations, improve reliability at our most congested corridors, or reduce emissions (such as transit, park-and-rides, and walking and bicycling projects).